Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Model

-Here, $q_i^\prime$ denotes the charges of particle $i$ under the dark gauge group $U(1)^\prime$.
-In further discussion, we set $q_H^\prime = q_\eta^\prime=1$.
-As we will discuss below, invoking two components of DM scalar fields allows one to relax otherwise stringent bounds on heavy WIMP-like scalars coupled to the SM sector via light mediator species, cf. Refs\cite{Ma:2017ucp,Duerr:2018mbd}.
+As we will discuss below, invoking two components of DM scalar fields allows one to relax otherwise stringent bounds on heavy WIMP-like scalars coupled to the SM sector via light mediator species; see Refs~\cite{Ma:2017ucp,Duerr:2018mbd}.
+In the following, we set $q_{h_D}^\prime =1$, while we take $q^\prime_\eta = q^\prime_\chi = 0$.
+Hence, the $\eta$ DM component does not couple to the dark photon directly but only indirectly via the dark Higgs boson.
+The couplings of $\eta$ to the latter are described by the dark scalar potential terms

-The dark sector Lagrangian also describes the dark Higgs boson potential.
-It contains usual mass terms, as well as the cubic and quartic interaction terms between the dark Higgs boson and the lighter scalar $\eta$,